genbing99/MTSN-Spot-ME-MaE/README.md

 # MTSN-Spot-ME-MaE

-This is the code repository for the submitted paper <b>MTSN: A Multi-Temporal Stream Network for Spotting Facial Macro- and Micro-Expression with Hard and Soft Pseudo-labels </b> into ACMMM MEGC 2022.
+This is the code repository for the submitted paper <b>MTSN: A Multi-Temporal Stream Network for Spotting Facial Macro- and Micro-Expression with Hard and Soft Pseudo-labels </b>.

 ## How to run the code